top of page

 Unbuilt

-___Unbuilt (Recognizes commissioned architectural design work by practicing architects not yet built or completed)
+___Unbuilt (Recognizes commissioned architectural design works by designers that are not built or completed)